-The short-term variable compensation is based on the achievement of Group financial performance objectives and other strategic corporate goals.
-The highly ambitious growth and profitability targets are set annually before the beginning of the financial year by the Board of Directors.
-For 2019, the financial performance indicators were the same as in previous years: sales growth and EBITDA margin of the Group, which are equally weighted and account for 60% to 80% of the short-term variable compensation.
-The strategic goals amount to 20% to 40% of the short-term variable compensation and include (but are not limited to) growth initiatives, product quality, customer satisfaction, compliance, diverse corporate culture and talent management.
+As mentioned in the Message from the Chairwoman of the Compensation Committee, the performance objectives for the Management Board have been harmonized for 2020.
+Therefore, the performance measurement in the short-term variable cash compensation does no longer include any individual goals and is solely based on Group financial performance objectives and corporate sustainability goals.
+The ambitious growth and profitability targets are set annually before the beginning of the financial year by the Board of Directors.
+For 2020, the financial performance indicators were the same as in previous years: sales growth and EBITDA margin of the Group.
+They are equally weighted and account for 80% of the short-term variable cash compensation.
+The sustainability goals amount to 20% of the short-term variable cash compensation and are defined at Group level based on the strategic sustainability priorities of the Company.
+For 2020, they were related to social aspects, specifically to customer satisfaction and the company culture.
 For each performance objective, the Board of Directors determines a threshold level of performance below which the payout is 0%, a target level of performance corresponding to a 100% payout and a maximum level of performance, above which the payout is capped at 200%.
 The payout level between those points is calculated by linear interpolation.

-The description and respective weight of the performance objectives is included in illustration .
+The respective weightings of the performance objectives are included in illustration .

-ILLUSTRATION : PERFORMANCE TARGETS FOR THE SHORT-TERM VARIABLE COMPENSATION
+ILLUSTRATION : PERFORMANCE OBJECTIVES FOR THE SHORT-TERM VARIABLE CASH COMPENSATION

 Sales growth (Group)